mahmadkhalil7672/mahmadkhalil7672/README.md

-- 👋 Hi,,, I’m  Touqeer Hussain
+- 👋 Hi,,, I’m  Ahmad Khalil
-- 🌱 I’m currently working Javascript and .NET diffrent frameworks and libraries
+- 🌱 I’m currently working Javascript diffrent frameworks and libraries
 - 💞️ I’m looking to collaborate on IT
 - ☕ <a href="https://www.buymeacoffee.com/htouqeer938" target="_blank">Buy me Coffee</a>
 - 📫 How to reach me: { <br/>